ilent2/otslm/README.md

 This version of the code is licensed under the GNU GPLv3.
-Parts of the toolbox incorporate third party open source code, see the documentation and code for details about licensing of these parts.
+Parts of the toolbox incorporate third party open source code, see the documentation, thirdparty folder and code for details about licensing of these parts.

 > Copyright (C) 2018 Isaac Lenton
 >